 Several certified companies think that stigmas about energy use in the construction and civil engineering sector, like 'The more fuel you burn, the harder you work.' {H}, 'We have all been raised by the idea that the chimney must exhaust smoke to earn money.' {M}, 'On a construction site a generator must run 24/7.
 That is sustainable, otherwise you are going bankrupt.' {J}, are gradually being tackled, also due to the CO2PL.
-These companies agreed that the CO2PL helped creating awareness among the employees about energy use and CO2 emissions, started motivating people to contribute to energy conservation and CO2 emission reduction and involved them in energy and carbon management (see Fig. 2): 'Creating awareness by the CO_2PL is very important ... that is what makes people change their behaviour.' {A}, 'You need to report your footprint, draw up plans, implement measures and review ... thus automatically people will become more aware than in the past.' $\{R\}$, 'You feel that CO2 is becoming an issue also among project leaders, just like the topic of safety performance introduced 10 years ago.' {M}.
-Companies are also modestly positive about increased training opportunities, knowledge and skills about energy and CO2 among employees, such as eco-driving instruction, toolbox meetings (short talks delivered at the workplace) about energy use and training for the efficient use of machinery.
-Though, the majority of the companies agreed that adoption of energy management practices, that go beyond management and staff levels, are difficult, slow and not effective yet.
+These companies agreed that the CO2PL helped creating awareness among the employees about energy use and CO2 emissions, started motivating people to contribute to energy conservation and CO2 emission reduction and involved them in energy and carbon management (see Figure 3): 'Creating awareness by the CO2PL is very important ... that is what makes people change their behaviour.' {A}, 'You need to report your footprint, draw up plans, implement measures and review ... thus automatically people will become more aware than in the past.' {R}, 'Employees are talking about it, conscious decisions are being made, it is being taken into consideration.' $\{T\}$, 'You feel that CO2 is becoming an issue also among project leaders, just like the topic of safety performance introduced 10 years ago.' {M}.
+Companies are also modestly positive about increased training opportunities, knowledge and skills about energy and CO2 among employees, such as eco-driving instruction, toolbox meetings (short talks delivered at the workplace) about energy use, and training for the efficient use of machinery (see Figure 3).
+Though, the majority of the companies agreed that adoption of energy management practices, that go beyond management and staff level, are difficult, slow, and not effective yet.
 The main reason is that energy conservation and CO2 emission reduction still do not have very high priority yet among construction companies.
 'For the guys that are paving the roads with asphalt during the night, safety is their main concern and not CO2 emission reduction.
-For sure that they use strong construction site illumination.' {J}.
-Energy conservation and CO2 emission reduction is in most cases still considered as a by-product of measures that reduce costs, save time or increase safety performance: 'For example, employees propose a different construction method that saves time ... so you need less energy for your construction site hut

-... in that order.' {F}, 'The e-driver training programme is first of all a measure to reduce costs and improve safety performance ... and as a result it also reduces CO_2 emission.' {U}.
-Other barriers for implementing energy conservation and CO2 emission reduction measures in projects were experienced discomfort of energy-saving measures: 'We have installed start-stop switches in our mobile equipment, a smart idea, ... till someone cut through the wires of the start-stop system during winter times, when engines cool down rapidly.' {S}; inertia: 'People are aware of the impact of their driving style on emissions.
-Changing driving style is something that we are working on, but that is not something you change today or tomorrow.' {W}; and lack of communication: 'Most employees at the buildings sites do not have an email address, so it is very difficult to reach them.' $\{A\}$.
+For sure that they use strong construction site illumination.' $\{J\}$.
+Energy conservation and CO_2 emission reduction is in most cases still considered as a by-product of measures that reduce costs, save time or increase safety performance: 'For example, employees propose a different construction method that saves time ... so you need less energy for your construction site hut ... in that order.' {F}, 'We will certainly reprimand someone if a generator is running without any purpose, since it only costs money.' {Y}, 'The e-driver training programme is first of all a measure to reduce costs and improve safety performance ... and as a result it also reduces CO2 emission.' {U}.
+Other barriers for implementing energy conservation and CO2 emission reduction measures in projects were experienced discomfort of energy saving measures: 'We have installed start-stop switches in our mobile equipment.
+That's smart until winter times, when the engine cools down rapidly and the guy cut through the wires of the start-stop system.' {S}; inertia: 'People are aware of the impact of their driving style on emissions.
+Changing driving style is something that we are working on, but that is not something you change today or tomorrow.' {W}; and lack of communication: 'Most employees at the buildings sites do not have an e-mail address, so it is very difficult to reach them.' {A}.
 Thus, CO2PL has not ensured yet that CO2 is routinely considered in the corporate processes at lower levels in the organization.
 Therefore, companies have introduced strategies, such as constantly repeating the CO2 message, implementing measures one by one instead of all measures at once, trying to eliminate the human factor, and more frequent checks, to overcome these aforementioned barriers.